California Car Accident Lawyer

 A car crash that warrants attention from a California car accident lawyer may be caused by one or more of the following:

-- Impaired driving: Most Californians are familiar with the 0.08 alcohol limit set by statute.
+Most Californians are familiar with the 0.08 alcohol limit set by statute.
 But a person can be impaired by alcohol long before that person’s blood or breath alcohol concentration reaches 0.08.
 Drugs can also impair an individual’s ability to drive safely, even if the drug is prescribed to the individual or can be legally purchased over the counter.
 The impairing effects of some drugs can be magnified if alcohol is consumed with the drug(s).
 Driving while impaired not only significantly increases the likelihood that the impaired driver will be involved in a fatal or injury car crash, it can be considered careless and/or reckless behavior and subject the impaired driver to civil liability for any injuries and/or deaths he or she causes.

-- Distracted driving: Distracted driving is fast becoming one of the leading causes of car crashes by a significant margin.
+Distracted driving is fast becoming one of the leading causes of car crashes by a significant margin.
 Texting while driving – taking one’s eyes off of the road in order to read or respond to a text message – is an especially dangerous form of distracted driving.
 But there are other actions and behaviors that can also be considered distracted driving because they take the driver’s full attention off of the task of driving and the road in front of him or her.
 Being distracted by landmarks or scenery, carrying on a conversation with passengers, attempting to adjust the car’s radio system, or dealing with an upset child can all divert the driver’s attention from the road – and can all be considered careless, negligent behavior.

-- Road hazards and obstructions: A large tree branch, a truck tire, potholes, or other similar debris can make driving safely an impossibility and require quick thinking and decisive action from drivers in order for collisions to be avoided.
+A large tree branch, a truck tire, potholes, or other similar debris can make driving safely an impossibility and require quick thinking and decisive action from drivers in order for collisions to be avoided.
 Or an improperly designed intersection or other roadway feature can increase the risk of an accident.
 The design and maintenance of most highways and roads fall under the jurisdiction of at least one public agency.
 These agencies have a responsibility for designing roadways that are reasonably safe for motorists and for maintaining these roads in a reasonably safe condition.
 When a dangerous road condition or design contributes to a car accident, both the person or entity immediately responsible for causing the hazard, as well as the government agency responsible for maintaining that road, may be responsible for monetary damages.

-- Mechanical defects: Sometimes there is little a driver can do to avoid an accident because a hidden, unseen part deep inside the car is defectively designed and/or manufactured.
+Sometimes there is little a driver can do to avoid an accident because a hidden, unseen part deep inside the car is defectively designed and/or manufactured.
 Defects in car parts have made national headlines in recent times.
 If a manufacturer either designs a vehicle or a component of a car in a defective and dangerous way when other reasonable, less dangerous design options are available – or if the manufacturer creates a car or car component that is unsafe because it does not conform to design specifications – then the manufacturer can be found civilly liable for any injuries or other losses attributable to a crash caused by the defect.